Become a Counselor in Nebraska

 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
 It consists of 10 clinical mental health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
 It is also administered by the National Board for Certified Counselors.

-LMHPs, CPCs, and LPCs in Nebraska can expect to pay the following fees for their license, renewal, and examination:
+LMHPs, CPCs, and LPCs in Nebraska can expect to pay the following fees for their initial license and renewal:

 Both CPC and LMHP licenses in Nebraska expire biennially on September 1 of each even-numbered year.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-Although there are no CE requirements for CPC licenses, there are for LMHP licenses—which counselors must also possess to be certified as LPCs.
+Although there are no continuing education (CE) requirements for CPC certifications, there are for LMHP licenses—which counselors must also possess to be certified as LPCs.
 Nebraska LMHPs are required to complete 32 hours of CE during each two-year renewal period.
 Of these 32 hours, at least two must be related to ethics.
 One graduate-level semester hour of coursework is equivalent to 15 hours of CE.
-CE may also be earned through home-study programs (maximum of 20 hours), publications (max 20), dissertations (max 32), university instruction (max 30), educational videos (max 10) or workshops, seminars, and lectures.
+CE may also be earned through home-study programs, publications, dissertations, university instruction, educational videos, or workshops, seminars, and lectures.

 The Nebraska Department of Health and Human Services has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 This process is called “licensure by reciprocity”.
 Applicants must provide appropriate documentation that their licensing state’s standard for mental health practice is equivalent to Nebraska’s.
 Individuals seeking licensure a LMHP in Nebraska must also submit proof of a completed graduate degree, passed a mental health practice exam, and have been engaged in continuous mental health practice for at least one year prior to application.